Eco-Travel New Mexico (September 2017, from University of New Mexico Press)

 Eco-Travel New Mexico is the essential take-along companion to sustainable travel in New Mexico, on the main trails and off the beaten path.
 Ashley M. Biggers’s guide delves into the heart of this enchanting land–from stunning natural landscapes to vital cultural areas that give New Mexico its distinctive character.
 With handy insider tips and insights, the guide takes travelers to eco-friendly destinations, farm-to-table restaurants, and green hotels and introduces them to sustainable outfitters.
 Complete with recommended hikes and camping areas, Eco-Travel New Mexico gives travelers the tools they need to authentically and responsibly explore their environment.

-This title is part of the forthcoming Southwest Adventure Series, for which Ashley M. Biggers is the lead editor.
-Contact her if you’re interested in further information about contributing to or purchasing the series.
+This title is part of the Southwest Adventure Series, for which Ashley M. Biggers is the lead editor.
+Contact her if you’re interested in further information about the series.

 100 Things to Do in Albuquerque Before You Die (Reedy Press, Released May 15, 2015)